Hike to Wedding Cake Rock From Bundeena

 The fence has been established for two reasons.
 The first reason is that sitting on the edge of that rock is rather dangerous, especially when there are large crowds waiting around to do the same thing.

-The second reason is that Wedding Cake Rock can literally fall into the ocean at any moment.
+The second reason is that Wedding Cake Rock could quite literally fall into the ocean at any moment.

 Fencing around Wedding Cake Rock